This blog was formerly named Gaskella, but rechristened Annabel’s House of Books in December 2012.

 I love children’s classics, ancient and modern, plus I am a big promoter of the best of YA fiction as represented by authors like Philip Reeves, Patrick Ness and Marcus Sedgwick which are just as good for adults.
 I’ve had enough of black covers and high-school vampires though!

-My blogging guidelines
+My blogging guidelines:

 - Like everyone else in the blogosphere I download covers etc, and occasionally other images – if you object to their use – do let me know and they’ll be removed pronto.
 I will credit images used where appropriate.

-- I am affiliated to Amazon and the Book Depository, and will earn commission on sales made if you click through – in four year’s blogging I’ve received £25 – so it’s not a real moneymaker, just a nice bonus!
+- I am affiliated to Amazon and the Book Depository, and will earn commission on sales made if you click through – in five year’s blogging I’ve received £25 – so it’s not a real moneymaker, just a nice bonus!

 (10/10) – Truly exceptional with no niggles.
 A keeper, one to re-read.